Current News & Events

 Veterans Gravestone Cleaning Workshops

 Veterans Gravestone Cleaning Workshops, led by Elaine Brinley, are held for those who want to give back to veterans and learn how to safely and effectively clean memorials using the same materials and methods used at Arlington National Cemetery.
-Thanks to volunteers in the workshops and those working on their own, more than 240 gravestones of veterans and their families have been cleaned over the past three years.
+Thanks to volunteers in the workshops, more than 360 headstones and ground markers of veterans and their families have been cleaned over the past three years.

-You can view a video of the cleaning process in the video below.
+You can view the cleaning process in the video below.
 In that section you can also donate to help fund more cleaning.

 Veteran Gravestone Restoration Contribution Request